mikhailmtion/web-ifc-viewer/README.md

 `npm install web-ifc-viewer` or `yarn add web-ifc-viewer`

 ## View changes with hot reload
-In root progect start command `npm run dev`.
-If you has a error message, you need use bash(no powershell) and run this command:
+In root project start command `npm run dev`.
+If you has a error message, you need use bash/zsh(no powershell) and run this command:
-`cd viewer && (npm run watch &) && cd ../example && (npm run watch&) && (npm run start&)`
+`cd viewer && (npm run watch &) && cd ../example && (npm run watch&) && (npm run start&)` Also you need update version library in package.json example folder

 ## Quick setup